celery/celery/docs/configuration.rst

 This queue must be listed in :setting:`CELERY_QUEUES`.
-If :setting:`CELERY_QUEUES` is not specified then it this automatically created containing one queue entry, where this name is used as the name of that queue.
+If :setting:`CELERY_QUEUES` is not specified then it is automatically created containing one queue entry, where this name is used as the name of that queue.